pietrofranceschi/ProcessMSI/README.md

 3. In peak picking step, signal-to noise value will estimate for each spectrum separately by sorting the intensity value in descending order and look in lower intensity region.

-4. Create tumor masked image based on tissue ion image using density based thresholding approach.
+4. Create tumor masked image based on tissue ion image using density-based thresholding method.

 5. Remove spatial noise using median filtering.